fr0xk/Scripts/Markdown/dcf_rant.md

 - You are not accounting for the possibility of delays, setbacks, failures, lawsuits, scandals, frauds, bankruptcies, wars, pandemics, etc. You are not accounting for the possibility of new entrants, substitutes, disruptors, innovators, regulators, activists, etc.

+Just ask yourself: When a bull market convincing you to violate all these rules that made initial wealth of famous investors like Warren Buffett and Ben Graham, what's your chance of outperforming basic inflation adjusted returns?
+Forget benchmark outperformance.

-## TL;DR: DCF is a complex and subjective tool that requires a lot of skill, judgment and humility to use properly.
+**TL;DR: DCF is a complex and subjective tool that requires a lot of skill, judgment and humility to use properly.
 Most retail investors are using it improperly by making unrealistic and optimistic assumptions about future cash flows and ignoring the uncertainty and risk involved.
 This leads to inflated and inaccurate valuations that can result in poor investment decisions and losses.
-You better do trend following on a diversified portfolio over various asset classes than these kind of absurdity!
+You better do trend following on a diversified portfolio over various asset classes than these kind of absurdity!**